-Setting up a quick access toolbar helps you find hidden commands and functions in PowerPoint 2010.
+Setting up a quick access toolbar helps you find hidden commands and functions in PowerPoint.
 Watch the video and follow our tutorial to create your own custom toolbar step-by-step.

-Microsoft has built-in some great features in PowerPoint 2010 to help you play with shapes and create your own diagrams quickly.
+Find Hidden Features: Microsoft has built-in some great features in PowerPoint 2010 to help you play with shapes and create your own diagrams quickly.
 One set of such features are shape combine, shape union and shape intersection.
+These tools can only be found when you set up the QAT.

 See the step-by-step instructions below to create your custom access toolbar.
 To start with, in the main menu, go to File> Options